LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

    >>> Overall Grade: 40% (2 of 5 responses correct) <<<
    >>> Status: FAILED <<<

+.. admonition:: Note

-.. note:: The output will vary slightly based on the candidate's answers to each question.
+   The output will vary slightly based on the candidate's answers to each question.

 Take It Step by Step
 --------------------